-Article 10464 Bandages and Tack
+Article 1044 Bandages and Tack

 - 1. In addition to these VRs, the prohibitions and requirements regarding specific types of tack are also regulated according to the various Sport Rules. - 2.
 The FVD/VD may be required to advise on health and welfare matters concerning tack. - 3.
-The following items of tack are prohibited for use at any time during the Period of the Event: - a) tongue ties - b) mouth guards which cover the teeth

-- 4. Throat support devices such as Cornell collars are allowed for use during Events however a written statement from a veterinarian must be provided to certify that the Horse requires such a device for welfare reasons.
+The following items of tack are prohibited for use at any time during the Period of the Event: - a) tongue ties - b) mouth guards which cover the teeth - 4.
+Throat support devices such as Cornell collars are allowed for use during Events however a written statement from a veterinarian must be provided to certify that the Horse requires such a device for welfare reasons.
 The statement must be received by the FEI Veterinary Department at least 4 weeks before first use at an Event.
 A copy of the statement must be retained at all times for inspection during an Event. - 5.
 Tongue guards are only allowed for use during Events provided they are correctly used.
 They are prohibited for use in Dressage Events.
-SeparateAdditional items or changes made to the bit that affects its function are not permittedmust not be inter-twined with the bit.

-5.6.
-Horses are not permitted to wear glasses or visors outside the FEI Stables Area
+Additional items or changes made to the bit that affects its function are not permitted. - 5.6.
+Additional items or changes made to the bit that affects its function are not permitted, unless specifically permitted in the FEI Tack App and FEI Tack, Equipment and Dress Database. - 7.
+Horses are not permitted to wear glasses or visors outside the FEI Stables Area. - 8.
+Effective 1 January 2025, the following provisions apply regarding the Noseband Tightness: